mproffitt/pyccata/README.md

 * libxml2-devel
 * libjpeg-devel
 * libcurl-devel
+* blas-devel
+* atlas-devel
+* libffi-devel

-* Depending on how libcurl was compiled, you may also require one of:
+Depending on how libcurl was compiled, you may also require one of:

 * nss-devel
 * openssl-devel
 * gnutls-devel
 * ssl-devel
-* blas-devel
-* atlas-devel

 Once installed, from the root of the JiraWeeklyReport directory, execute the following: